Cybersecurity Manager Jobs in USA with Visa Sponsorship

 Can a Cybersecurity Manager on OPT or STEM OPT maintain status while waiting for H-1B?

-Yes, provided your employer files the H-1B petition before your OPT expires and you receive cap-gap protection.
+Yes, provided your employer files the H-1B visa petition before your OPT expires and you receive cap-gap protection.
 STEM OPT extensions give F-1 graduates up to 36 months of post-graduation work authorization, which covers two H-1B lottery cycles if needed.
-The cap-gap rule automatically extends your status and work authorization if your OPT expires between April 1 and October 1 and your H-1B petition is pending or approved.
+The cap-gap rule automatically extends your status and work authorization if your OPT expires between April 1 and October 1 and your H-1B visa petition is pending or approved.
 Confirm your I-20 reflects the STEM extension before your standard OPT ends.

 What is the prevailing wage requirement for sponsored Cybersecurity Manager jobs?